keks24/update-initramfs/README.md

 ```

 # Usage
-1. Make sure you have set the appropriate settings in the kernel.
+1. Make sure you have set the appropriate kernel settings.
 Consult [this page](https://wiki.gentoo.org/wiki/Custom_Initramfs) for more information.
     * Make sure that the path `/usr/local/sbin/` is in your `${PATH}` variable
 2. Enter the needed `binaries` and `shared objects` in the `update_initramfs.conf`:
 ```bash